isabella232/experience-manager-dispatcher.pt-BR/help/using/dispatcher-configuration.md

  -->

-### Invalidar arquivos por nível de pasta {#invalidating-files-by-folder-level}
+### Invalidating Files by Folder Level {#invalidating-files-by-folder-level}

-Use `/statfileslevel` a propriedade para invalidar arquivos em cache de acordo com seu caminho:
+Use the `/statfileslevel` property to invalidate cached files according to their path:

-* O Dispatcher cria `.stat`arquivos em cada pasta da pasta docroot para o nível especificado.
+* Dispatcher creates `.stat`files in each folder from the docroot folder to the level that you specify.
 A pasta docroot é nível 0.
-* Os arquivos são invalidados tocando o `.stat` arquivo.
-A última data de modificação `.stat` do arquivo é comparada à última data de modificação de um documento em cache.
-O documento é obtido novamente se o `.stat` arquivo for mais recente.
+* Files are invalidated by touching the `.stat` file.
+The `.stat` file&#39;s last modification date is compared to the last modification date of a cached document.
+The document is re-fetched if the `.stat` file is newer.

-* Quando um arquivo localizado em determinado nível for invalidado, **todos** `.stat` os arquivos do docroot **para** o nível do arquivo invalidado ou a configuração configurada `statsfilevel` (o que for menor) serão toques.
+* When a file located at a certain level is invalidated then **all** `.stat` files from the docroot **to** the level of the invalidated file or the configured `statsfilevel` (whichever is smaller) will be touched.

-   * Por exemplo: se você definir a `statfileslevel` propriedade como 6 e um arquivo for invalidado no nível 5, cada `.stat` arquivo do docroot para 5 será tocado.
+   * For example: if you set the `statfileslevel` property to 6 and a file is invalidated at level 5 then every `.stat` file from docroot to 5 will be touched.
 Continuando com este exemplo, se um arquivo for invalidado em nível 7, então cada. `stat` do docroot para 6 será tocada (desde `/statfileslevel = "6"`a).

 Somente os recursos** ao longo do caminho** para o arquivo invalidado são afetados.
-Considere o seguinte exemplo: um site usa a estrutura `/content/myWebsite/xx/.` Se você definir `statfileslevel` como 3, um `.stat`arquivo será criado da seguinte maneira:
+Consider the following example: a website uses the structure `/content/myWebsite/xx/.` If you set `statfileslevel` as 3, a `.stat`file is created as follows:

 * `docroot`
 * `/content`
 * `/content/myWebsite`
 * `/content/myWebsite/*xx*`

-Quando um arquivo é `/content/myWebsite/xx` invalidado, cada `.stat` arquivo do docroot para baixo `/content/myWebsite/xx`é tocado.
-Esse seria o caso apenas para `/content/myWebsite/xx` , por exemplo `/content/myWebsite/yy` , ou `/content/anotherWebSite`.
+When a file in `/content/myWebsite/xx` is invalidated then every `.stat` file from docroot down to `/content/myWebsite/xx`is touched.
+This would be the case only for `/content/myWebsite/xx` and not for example `/content/myWebsite/yy` or `/content/anotherWebSite`.

 >[!NOTE]
 >
->A invalidação pode ser evitada enviando um cabeçalho `CQ-Action-Scope:ResourceOnly`adicional.
+>Invalidation can be prevented by sending an additional Header `CQ-Action-Scope:ResourceOnly`.
 Isso pode ser usado para separar recursos específicos sem invalidar outras partes do cache.
-Consulte [esta página](https://adobe-consulting-services.github.io/acs-aem-commons/features/dispatcher-flush-rules/index.html) e [Invalidando manualmente o Cache do Dispatcher](https://helpx.adobe.com/experience-manager/dispatcher/using/page-invalidate.html) para obter mais detalhes.
+See [this page](https://adobe-consulting-services.github.io/acs-aem-commons/features/dispatcher-flush-rules/index.html) and [Manually Invalidating the Dispatcher Cache](https://helpx.adobe.com/experience-manager/dispatcher/using/page-invalidate.html) for additional details.

 >[!NOTE]
 >
->Se um valor for especificado para a `/statfileslevel` propriedade, a `/statfile` propriedade será ignorada.
+>If you specify a value for the `/statfileslevel` property, the `/statfile` property is ignored.

-### Invalidar automaticamente arquivos em cache {#automatically-invalidating-cached-files}
+### Automatically Invalidating Cached Files {#automatically-invalidating-cached-files}

 `/invalidate` A propriedade define os documentos que são invalidados automaticamente quando o conteúdo é atualizado.